 The construction management team is North Link Partnership.

-- The Metro Line is expected to open to public service in late June 2014.
+- The Metro Line is expected to open to public service by the end of 2014.

 - New LRT Stations at MacEwan University, Kingsway/Royal Alexandra Hospital, and NAIT.